The Best California Photography Locations

 JOSHUA TREE NATIONAL PARK

-We traveled to Joshua Tree National Park a few times over the years.
-The best part about this photography location is the Milky Way skies during the Milky Way season.
-If you’re a Milky Way photographer, you have to go to Joshua Tree National Park.
+We traveled to Joshua Tree National Park a few times over the years and keep going back.
+The best part about this location is the Milky Way skies during the Milky Way season.
+You must go to Joshua Tree National Park as a Milky Way photographer.
 It should be on your top 10 to-do list.

 If you’d like to explore and do a lot of photography, spend an entire day in this park.
-But save some energy for nighttime Milky Way photography.
+But save some energy for Milky Way images.

 California photography showing cactus and mountain snow cupped.